viktorbezdek/awesome-github-projects/README.md

 ## Go

+- [tailwarden/komiser](https://github.com/tailwarden/komiser) - Open-source cloud-environment inspector.
+Supporting AWS, GCP, Azure, and more!
+Your cloud resources will have nowhere to hide!
 - [dagger/dagger](https://github.com/dagger/dagger) - An engine to run your pipelines in containers
 - [iawia002/lux](https://github.com/iawia002/lux) - 👾 Fast and simple video download library and CLI tool written in Go
 - [taubyte/tau](https://github.com/taubyte/tau) - Open source distributed Platform as a Service (PaaS).
 A self-hosted Vercel / Netlify / Cloudflare alternative.